insightindustry/backoff-utils/docs/strategies.rst

 --------------

-While each strategy calculates its delay based on its own logic, you can ensure that the delay returned is always a certain minimum value.
+While each strategy calculates its delay based on its own logic, you can ensure that the delay returned is always a certain minimum number of seconds.
 You can apply a minimum by instantiating a strategy with the ``minimum`` argument.
 For example:

 .. code-block:: python

   my_strategy = strategies.Exponential(minimum = 5)

-will ensure that 5 seconds will pass between retry attempts at a minimum.
+will ensure that at least 5 seconds will pass between retry attempts.

 .. hint::